Distributed Bare-Bones Communication in Wireless Networks: Introduction

 \Paragraph{A summary of the results.}

+We develop randomized distributed algorithms implementing certain communication primitives in wireless networks operating under the SINR regime of interferences among concurrent transmissions.
+Each of them has the property that a node uses only $\cO(\log^3 N)$ random bits in an execution.
+The model is of weak-sensitivity and weak-connectivity.

-We develop a randomized algorithm which performs a broadcast from an uncoordinated start in $\cO(n \log^2 N)$ expected time.
-Its execution results in waking up every node and synchronizing their clocks so that they can simultaneously start a computation, for instance, to find a backbone.
-The time complexity of this synchronization algorithm, from an uncoordinated start, is only $\cO(\log n)$ away from the known lower bound given by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
+We begin by developing a randomized distributed algorithm to perform a broadcast from a single-node start in $\cO(n \log^2 N)$ expected time, where it is the source that starts as an activated node.
+Once an execution is completed, every node will have been activated and all the nodes have their round numbers synchronized.
+This may be used as a preparation to begin an execution of a distributed communication algorithm from a synchronized start.

-We present a randomized algorithm that computes a backbone from a synchronized start in $\cO(\Delta\log^{7} N)$ rounds with high probability.
-Finally, we develop an algorithm that creates a backbone network, for {\em any} non-empty set of initially activated nodes, in $\cO(n\log^2 N +\Delta\log^{7} N)$ rounds with high probability.
-In all presented algorithms, a node uses $\cO(\log^3 N)$ random bits in an execution.
+We present two randomized algorithms to build a backbone.
+One of them completes the task from a synchronized start in $\cO(\Delta\log^{7} N)$ rounds with high probability.
+The other one creates a backbone from multiple-nodes coordinated-start in $\cO(n\log^2 N +\Delta\log^{7} N)$ rounds with high probability.

-There are known lower bounds $\Omega(n\log N)$ and $\Omega(D\Delta)$ on time to broadcast from an uncoordinated start, even in restricted classes of networks, where $D$ is the diameter of the network, given by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
-These lower bounds also hold for randomized algorithms and even for a setting when nodes may know their coordinates, so they hold for a more restricted setting considered in this work.
-Observe that building a backbone from an uncoordinated start is at least as hard as coordinating all nodes so that they can start an execution simultaneously.
-For $D=\Delta=\Theta(\sqrt{n})$, both backbone and broadcast could be performed in $\cO(\Delta \polylog N) = \cO(\sqrt{n} \polylog N)$ rounds, while for the uncoordinated start they may need as much as $\Omega(D\Delta)=\Omega(n)$ rounds.
-The performance of our algorithm for building a backbone from a synchronized start implies that the task of preprocessing a network to synchronize its nodes, so that they can start an execution simultaneously, improves time-performance of some nontrivial communication tasks, like building a virtual backbone network.
+There are known lower bounds $\Omega(n\log N)$ and $\Omega(D\Delta)$ on time to broadcast from a single-node start, given by Jurdzi\'nski et al.~\cite{JKS-ICALP-13}.
+These lower bounds hold for randomized algorithms and when nodes know their coordinates in a system of coordinates, so these lower bounds apply to our less demanding settings as well.
+Therefore the time performance of our broadcast algorithm misses a lower bound $\Omega(n\log N)$ by a factor of~$\cO(\log n)$.

+Building a backbone from a single-node start could proceed by way of first coordinating all the nodes such that they can start simultaneously an execution of a distributed communication algorithm to build a backbone.
+For $D=\Delta=\Theta(\sqrt{n})$, both constructing a backbone and performing broadcast could be performed in $\cO(\Delta \polylog N) = \cO(\sqrt{n} \polylog N)$ rounds, while they may need as much as $\Omega(D\Delta)=\Omega(n)$ rounds for a single-node start.
+The performance of our algorithm for building a backbone from a synchronized start implies that having all the nodes of a network synchronized, so that they can start an execution simultaneously, makes it possible to perform some distributed tasks faster than otherwise, in that building a virtual backbone network is among such tasks.